angular/angular/aio/content/guide/creating-libraries.md

 ## Ensuring library version compatibility

 The Angular version used to build an application should always be the same or greater than the Angular versions used to build any of its dependent libraries.
-For example, if you had a library using Angular version 12, the application that depends on that library should use Angular version 12 or later.
+For example, if you had a library using Angular version 13, the application that depends on that library should use Angular version 13 or later.
 Angular does not support using an earlier version for the application.

-Because this process happens during the application build, it uses the same version of the Angular compiler, ensuring that the application and all of its libraries use a single version of Angular.

 If you intend to publish your library to npm, compile with partial-Ivy code by setting `"compilationMode": "partial"` in `tsconfig.prod.json`.
 This partial format is stable between different versions of Angular, so is safe to publish to npm.
+Code with this format is processed during the application build using the same version of the Angular compiler, ensuring that the application and all of its libraries use a single version of Angular.

 Avoid compiling libraries with full-Ivy code if you are publishing to npm because the generated Ivy instructions are not part of Angular's public API, and so might change between patch versions.